-that a person attempting to manipulate the ETP would also have to trade on that market to successfully manipulate the ETP, since arbitrage between the derivative and spot markets would tend to counter an attempt to manipulate the spot market alone.
+Given the size of the CME Ether futures markets, the Sponsor believes such markets meet the Commission's definition of "significant market" because there is a reasonable likelihood that a person attempting to manipulate the ETP would also have to trade on that market to successfully manipulate the ETP, since arbitrage between the derivative and spot markets would tend to counter an attempt to manipulate the spot market alone.
 As a result, the Exchange's ability to obtain information regarding trading in the Shares and futures from markets and other entities that are members of the Intermarket Trading Group ("ISG"), including the CME, would assist the Exchange in detecting and deterring misconduct.

 The Sponsor also believes it is unlikely that the ETP would become the predominant influence on prices in the market.
-While future inflows to the proposed Trust cannot be predicted, to provide comparable data, the Sponsor examined the change in market capitalization of ETH with net inflows into the Trust, which currently trades on OTC Markets and is largest and most liquid ETH investment product in the world.
-From November 1, 2019 to December 31, 2023, the market capitalization of ETH grew from \$20 billion to \$273 billion, a \$250 billion increase.
-Over the same period, the Trust experienced \$1.2 billion of inflows.
-The cumulative inflow into the Trust over the stated time period was only 0.5% of the aggregate growth of ETH's market capitalization.
+While future inflows to the proposed Trust cannot be predicted, to provide comparable data, the Sponsor examined the change in market capitalization of Ether with net inflows into ETHE, another Ethereum fund that the Sponsor manages.
+ETHE currently trades on OTC Markets and is largest and most liquid Ether investment product in the world.56 From November 1, 2019 to December 31, 2023, the market capitalization of Ether grew from \$20 billion to \$273 billion, a \$250 billion increase.
+Over the same period, ETHE experienced \$1.2 billion of inflows.
+The cumulative inflow into ETHE over the stated time period was only 0.5% of the aggregate growth of Ether's market capitalization.